Ax6/MotorAI/README.md

 1. **Ke** (Electromotive constant) and **Kt** (Torque constant) are considered equal.
 2. Motor is **unloaded** therefore the only inertia is the rotor inertia
+3. Viscous coefficient **f** assumed equal to the ratio nominal Torque / nominal Speed of the Motor.

 DC Motor parameters to be estimated
 - **R** Winding resistance